elastic/connectors/docs/DOCKER.md

 1. Create a directory that will be mounted into the Docker image.

-This directory will contain the configuration file that will be used to run the Connectors Service.
-As an example in this guide I will use home directory of the user I'm logged in as.
+This directory will contain the configuration file used to run the Connector Service.
+The examples in this guide will use the user's home directory (`~`).

 ```sh
 cd ~ && mkdir connectors-python-config